 As founder of Kyusa, Kirabo is committed to turning out-of-school youth into business leaders by giving them the tools they need to direct their passions.
 She is an author, a speaker, a family therapist and the co-founder of Newen Consults, a personal business and development firm.

-Kondos Field's reputation is one reason that 46 former US national gymnastics team members have come through her program, and why half of the last two Olympic teams have committed to UCLA.
-Her coaching success is due to her extraordinary mentorship of young student-athletes and to the way she uses gymnastics as a path to learning valuable life lessons, while also encouraging individuality and joy.
+Kondos Field's reputation is only one reason that 46 former US national gymnastics team members came through her program and why half of the last two Olympic teams committed to UCLA.
+Her coaching success is due to her extraordinary mentorship of young student-athletes and to the way she used gymnastics as an avenue through which to teach valuable life lessons, while also encouraging individuality and joy.

 In addition to her work as a choreographer, dancer and designer, Laurel Lawson is the primary costume and makeup designer at Kinetic Light.
 In collaboration with Top End's Paul Schulte, she designed the wheelchairs that she and artistic director Alice Sheppard use in performance, as well as contributing other visual and technical design.
 Lawson is also the product designer and lead for Audimance, the company's app, which revolutionizes audio description for non-visual audiences.